 *Side note: neither of us is an actor, although I’ve done some bit parts for charity, and Bryce is shockingly hilarious at improv!

-I often find remote job opportunities on Facebook–like when I found a blogging job with an RV company.
+I often find jobs for fulltime RVers on Facebook–like when I found a blogging job with an RV company.
 At the time, I had written only five blog posts on our very sparse blog.
 Luckily, they liked at least two of the articles.

 Then I formed a relationship with another RV company, and found that I was more aligned with them in a number of ways–and they paid more!
 I wasn’t able to keep both jobs since they are competitors.

-- How to find workamping jobs while fulltime RVing
+[You may also like: How to find workamping jobs while fulltime RVing]

 *Side note: I was barely a “real” blogger at this point.
 It proves that you don’t have have to have all of the skill sets to land a job–just enough along with some determination.